Rizwan-N/Star_Fighter/README.md

 (‘B’).
 Power-up timers are shown on the right side of the screen with colored bars (e.g., yellow for double shot, blue for shield).

 4.5 Asteroids

 From level 2, asteroids appear as obstacles, moving diagonally downward.
 They deal 15 damage to the Aetherion or enemies on collision and require multiple hits to destroy (3 for bullets, 1 for missiles).
 Bombs instantly clear all asteroids.

 4.6 Game Over and High Scores

 When all lives are lost, the game ends, displaying your final score.
 If your score ranks among the top 5 or there are fewer than 5 scores, enter your 3-letter initials for the leaderboard.
 High scores are saved to high_scores.txt and viewable in the main menu.

 5 Enemy Types

 The Xerath Dominion deploys a variety of drones, each with unique behaviors.
 Knowing their patterns is crucial for survival.
-Star Fighter Game Manual 6 of 8

 5.1 Standard Fighter

 • Appearance: Small, red ship (Enemy1).
 • Health: 10 (scales with level).
 • : Moves downward, firing yellow bullets.
 • : 10 points.
 • : Easy to destroy; prioritize when in groups.

 5.2 Sniper

 • Appearance: Sleek, red ship (Enemy5).
 • Health: 20.
 • Behavior: Pauses to aim, firing a high-damage red laser.
 Blinks during targeting.
 • Score: 15 points.
 • Strategy: Dodge the laser by moving unpredictably; attack during recoil.

 5.3 Tank

 • Appearance: Bulky, red ship (Enemy3).
 • Health: 30.
 • Behavior: Fires slow, orange bombs that deal 15 damage.
 • Score: 20 points.
 • Strategy: Stay mobile to avoid bombs; requires focused fire.

 5.4 Bomber

 • Appearance: Wide, red ship (Enemy4).
 • Health: 40.
 • Behavior: Drops three magenta bombs in a spread pattern.
 • Score: 15 points.
 • Strategy: Position between bomb paths; use missiles for quick kills.

 5.5 Leech

 • Appearance: Pulsating, red ship (Enemy6).
 • Health: 20.
 • Behavior: Tethers to the Aetherion within 200 pixels, halving your speed for 3 seconds.
 Pulses visually.
 • Score: 15 points.
 • Strategy: Destroy quickly or maintain distance; bombs are effective.
-Star Fighter Game Manual 7 of 8

 5.6 Artillery

 • Appearance: Large, stationary platform (Enemy7).
 • Health: 50.
 • Behavior: Fires arcing shells that explode on impact or after 400 pixels, dealing 20 damage in a 50-pixel radius.
 • Score: 20 points.
 • Strategy: Stay mobile and attack from a distance; shields protect against explosions.

 5.7 Bosses

 • Appearance: Massive, varied designs (Boss1–8).
 • Health: 300 + 75 per level.
 • Phases: